 If your website is painfully slow and takes forever to load, you have a serious problem on your hands.
 Make sure you provide your visitors with a quality browsing experience, and don’t annoy them by having a super slow site.
 People are impatient, and will simply leave your site if it doesn’t load quickly.

 It’s important to mention that there are a number of things that can greatly affect your website speed, including the following:

 - Your hosting – some hosting providers are terrible (GoDaddy shared hosting comes to mind), and should be avoided at all costs.
 If you have a crappy hosting plan, your site will be slow, period.
-If you see “reduce server response time” in your Google Page Speed Insights, then your hosting is slow and you should find a better web host.
+If you see “reduce server response time” in your Google Page Speed Insights test, then your hosting is slow and you should invest in quality web hosting.

 - The quality of coding in your theme – multi-purpose themes are super bloated and full of features that most people never even use.
 Instead of choosing a multi-purpose theme, try to select one that will fit your site’s needs, but is not overkill.

 - The amount of WordPress plugins you use on your site.
 As a general rule, you want to keep the amount of plugins you use to a minimum.